tiagocasa/tiagocasa/README.md

 ### Here is what I'm working on! 👋

 - 🔭 I’m currently working as a Data Analyst
-- 🌱 I’m currently studying C# and Java
+- 🌱 I’m currently studying C#, Java and Flutter
 - 🤔 My currently hobby is game development
 - 💬 Ask me about anything
 - 📫 How to reach me: tiagocasa@gmail.com